therealmko/Domoticz_Wifi_presence_checker/README.md

 * Build in check for community string in SNMP version <3
 * Look into way results of SNMP walk are gathered as I put a dirty counter hack in
 * Look at way to prevent devices that reconnect from triggering presence reporting
-* Make SNMP key variable
+* Prevent Idx_opt option in mobile JSON file from being mandatory
+* Add MAC intruder detections, i.e. a MAC not known in JSON input triggers Domoticz switch

 ###SETUP
 * Disclaimer
   - I have this script running for a couple of weeks already without issues.
 That being said I cannot guarentee that it will work in other situations and setups.
 Please take that into account when attempting to use this.
+  - I am fine for anyone to use or modify this script as long as no money is made and the creators are mentioned.

 * Pre-requisits
-  - This script is not compatible with python 3 and is tested on python 2.7
+  - This script is not compatible with python 3 (yet) and is tested on python 2.7
   - This scripts assumes you have a SNMP capable [dd-wrt router](http://dd-wrt.com/).
 It's tested with various dd-wrt versions on various routers.
     To turn it on in the dd-wrt GUI go to *"services" tab, enable SNMP, set it up like you want and hit "Save" and "Apply Settings"*
   - To run on RPI with standard Domoticz image add these packages from a shell prompt : *sudo apt-get install python libsnmp-python*